 Few hostels around the globe have breakfast included; some have it for an extra cost.
 So does Fabrika.
 A meal here costs only $5.90.
 And what you get for the price is just mouth-dropping.

 The breakfast area is behind the lounge with an open kitchen where you can see how chefs make your omelet right in front of you.

 The menu is very diverse and suits everyone’s taste.
 You’ll find homemade drinks, freshly baked pastry and bread, homemade yogurt with fruits, cheese, salami plates – everything good and healthy to fire you up with energy for a day.

 Additional Services At Fabrika Tbilisi

 - Acro Yoga Classes at Rooftop Terrace (Free)

 - Spin Poi Workshops (Free)

 You can always ask the receptionist or look at the board for upcoming events happening at the venue.
 You can also check their Facebook page for various events happening here

-Overall, I would say that Fabrika is very fresh and lovely place to stay.
-For the price you pay, you get an excellent service, clean rooms, and friendly atmosphere.
+Overall, I would say that Fabrika is a very fresh and lovely place to stay.
+For the price you pay, you get excellent service, clean rooms, and a friendly atmosphere.
 I have slept in many different hostels on two continents, and Fabrika is definitely on top of those lodgings.